pimclib/pimc-toolkit/docs/man-source/mclst.rst

 ------------------------

 The mclst utility supports two ways to subscribe to multicast.
-The normal way requires the user to specify the desired group and UDP port.
-The alternative way lets the user to specify only the group, in which case mclst will show multicast traffic destined for the group and any UDP ports.
-The latter is referred to as the *portless* mode.
+The normal way requires the user to specify the desired multicast group and UDP port.
+The alternative, *portless*, way lets the user to specify only the group, in which case mclst will show multicast traffic destined for the group and any UDP ports.

 .. note::
-   The *portless* mode exploits the fact that the network routers and switches do not use UDP ports for forwarding multicast traffic to the subscribers.
-   This means that if some sources send traffic to the same group but to different destination UDP ports, all packets destined for this group will be received by any host subscribing to the group, regardless of the destination port.
+   The portless operation exploits the fact that the network routers and switches do not use UDP ports for forwarding multicast traffic to the subscribers.
+This means that if some sources send traffic to the same group but to different destination UDP ports, all packets destined for this group will be received by any host subscribing to the group, regardless of the destination port in which the host is interested.
 The sockets API on the receiving host will filter the received multicast traffic and it will deliver only the traffic that matches the UDP port to which the subscription was made.

-   To overcome the automatic filtering mclst uses a raw IP UDP socket which allows it to receive all UDP packets that the host receives (not only the multicast packets).
+   To overcome the automatic filtering mclst uses a raw IP UDP socket which allows it to receive all UDP packets that the host receives (not only the multicast packets), and then it filters the traffic based on the multicast group.

 .. warning::
    The *portless* mode does not work in macOS.